Einharjar/Cards-got-your-tongue/README.md

 # Chat-got-your-tongue
-Online casino test project
+A WIP Online casino test project

+##Requirements
+1:DBderby
+2:Application Server
+3:NPM

+##Setup
-1:Run dbDerby at the 50000 port "startNetworkServer.bat -p 50000" from db-derby/bin directory
+1: Run dbDerby at the 50000 port "startNetworkServer.bat -p 50000" from db-derby/bin directory
-2:Run wildfly with "standalone.bat" from the wildfly/bin directory
+2: Run wildfly by starting "standalone.bat" from the wildfly/bin directory (Or equivelent for other app-servers)
-To build with maven run a "clean wildfly:deploy"
+3: Build with maven using "mvn clean wildfly:deploy"

-There are several test classes which have their own main method you could test such as the game class for the Holdem test and testHarness for the database test.

-ws://localhost:8080/casino/websocket
+4: Run NPM with "npm run start" from the frontend directory.
+5: Create a new user by either post request at {PLACEHOLDER} or by websocket at ws://localhost:8080/casino/websocket

+WIP
+WIP
+WIP
+WIP
+WIP
+WIP
+WIP
+WIP
+WIP
+WIP
+WIP

 {
 "request" : "register",